shailendragusain/ng-lz-string/README.md

 export class AppModule { }
 ```

-Once your library is imported in your module, you can use it in your Angular application:
+Once the library is imported in your module, you can use it in your Angular application:

 ```typescript
 import {LZStringService} from 'ng-lz-string';